Guppy16/pico-dshot/README.md

 - [Pico SDK API Docs](https://raspberrypi.github.io/pico-sdk-doxygen/modules.html).
 Some quick links: [dma](https://raspberrypi.github.io/pico-sdk-doxygen/group__hardware__dma)
 - [Documentation on the Pico](https://www.raspberrypi.com/documentation/microcontrollers/?version=E0C9125B0D9B) incl spec, datasheets, [pinout](https://datasheets.raspberrypi.com/pico/Pico-R3-A4-Pinout.pdf), etc.
 - [Pico examples](https://github.com/raspberrypi/pico-examples) from the rpi github incl `dma/`.
 There's an interesting example on pairing an adc with dma [here](https://github.com/raspberrypi/pico-examples/blob/master/adc/dma_capture/dma_capture.c).
 Note that when viewing pico examples, they use `#include "pico/stdlib.h"`.
 This is *not* to be used in the *Arduino* framework! as explained in [this post](https://community.platformio.org/t/include-pico-stdlib-h-causes-errors/22997).

-- [PlatformIO Documentation on Pico](https://docs.platformio.org/en/stable/boards/raspberrypi/pico.html#board-raspberrypi-pico).
-It only mentions the Arduino framework, but more seem to be avaialable (see other links here).
 - [Unity Assertion Reference](https://github.com/ThrowTheSwitch/Unity/blob/master/docs/UnityAssertionsReference.md) is a useful guide handbook for unit testing with Unity framework.
 - [Unit testing on Embedded Target using PlatformIO](https://piolabs.com/blog/insights/unit-testing-part-2.html)
 - CMake file for Unity Testing was inspired from [Rainer Poisel](https://www.poisel.info/posts/2019-07-15-cmake-unity-integration/), [Throw The Switch](http://www.throwtheswitch.org/build/cmake) and [Testing with CMake and CTest](https://cmake.org/cmake/help/book/mastering-cmake/chapter/Testing%20With%20CMake%20and%20CTest.html).

 ### Explanations of DShot